 - Dairy Queen – Check with your local DQ to see if they have any rewards for good grades

-- Emagine – They’ll give you a free small combo with a ticket purchase, when you show a final report card with a 3.5 GPA.
+- Emagine – In past years they’ve offered a free small combo with a ticket purchase, when you show a final report card with a 3.5 GPA.

 - Graeter’s Ice Cream – follow them on Facebook for any Report Card Rewards.
 They have nothing at this time

 - IHOP – free kids meal with a good report card grades.
 Check with your local IHOP for participation.

 - Jason’s Deli JD Pickle Reward – Teachers and parents can award children under 12 J.D.
 Pickle Cards to redeem for a free kids’ meal.

 - Jason’s Deli – Request your Kid Cash for good grades!
 Reward students for good grades, good efforts or good deeds through their Kid Cash program.
 Students love the free food it offers; parents like that food is free from high-fructose corn syrup, artificial trans fats and flavors, processed MSG, and dyes.
 Children ages 1-12 can be Kid Cash recipients.
 Kid Cash is valid only at participating Jason’s Deli restaurants and good for dine-in meals only.

 - Krispy Kreme – A free doughnut for As on students report card.
 Kids can claim up to 6 free donuts with a good report card.
 Join the Krispy Kreme More Smiles club to get even more free food.